 Welcome to paulhaas.com.
 I’m a conductor and composer, and a large part of my work involves creating musical and visual experiences for unusual venues.
-I serve as Music Director of both the Symphony of Northwest Arkansas and the Thunder Bay Symphony Orchestra, as well as Artistic Director of Sympho, which creates radically engaging live orchestral experiences for the 21st century.
-And I'm in the midst of starting an organic, self-sustaining homestead with my family.
+I serve as Music Director of the Symphony of Northwest Arkansas and have had the pleasure of creating radically engaging live orchestral experiences for some of the most iconic venues in North America.
+Plus, I'm in the midst of starting an organic, self-sustaining homestead with my family.

 A sampling of my installations